fsluis/research-methods/docs/labs6_emotions.md

 ### Relevance

 This study provides a validated set of film clips for emotion induction with clear self-report evidence of affective impact.
 It also shows how to setup an emotional evaluation of film clips, including self-report measures and physiological responses.

-Certainly!
-Here's another example study based on the work of Egon L. van den Broek, focusing on the development of a dataset for emotion analysis.

 ---